 The Learning Commons is located on the first floor of Collins Memorial Library, situated between the Reference Book area and the Library Instruction Room (Room 118).

-Numerous workstudy students staff the Information Desk.
+Numerous work-study students staff the Library Information Service Desk.
 They provide general library assistance, basic computer/printer assistance and will refer many questions to the appropriate person or department.

-A librarian is on call during the Reference Hours listed on the library hours page, usually 10 a.m. - 5 p.m.
-Monday and Thursday; 10 a.m. - 6 p.m.
-Tuesday and Wednesday; and 10 a.m. - 3 p.m.
+A librarian is on call during the Reference Hours listed on the library hours page, usually 9 a.m. - 6 p.m.
+Monday - Thursday and 9 a.m. - 5 p.m.
 Friday.

-The name of the on-call librarian is posted at the Learning Commons desk, and outside of the librarian's office.
+The on-call librarian will have a sign posted outside of their office.
 You may also arrange an appointment or ask a question of the liaison librarian for any department via email, by telephone, or by stopping by their office.
-Further liaison librarian contact information is available at the bottom of the Research Gateway page for each department.
+Liaison librarian contact information is available on the Research Help page.

-If you are interested in becoming a Learning Commons Assistant, or if would like more information please contact Jada Pelger.
+If you are interested in becoming a library assistant, or if would like more information please contact Jamie Spaine.